Taiko2k/Tauon/docs/usage.md

 ##### Outbound Streaming:

-- Find 'oggenc2.exe' or 'lame.exe' on the internet and place in 'encoder' subdirectory.
+- See config file to set up encoder.
 Install, configure (optional) and run icecast.
 From player right click top bar and select 'Start Broadcast' from menu.
-You should now see an entry in the icecast web interface (usually http://localhost:8000).
+You should now see an entry in the icecast web interface (default http://localhost:8000).
 From track context menu select 'Broadcast This' to play a track immediately.

 - The general idea here is that you can listen to music locally while streaming from and editing another playlist (Like a DJ might).